-At Embleton Primary School we rarely need to apply sanctions for unacceptable behaviour to register the disapproval of unacceptable behaviour and to protect the security and stability of the school community.
+At Embleton Primary School we rarely need to apply sanctions to register the disapproval of unacceptable behaviour and to protect the security and stability of the school community.
 In an environment where respect is central, loss of respect, or disapproval, is a powerful punishment.
 The use of punishment should be characterised by certain features: